CrysisDavid/CrysisDavid/README.md

 - 👋 Hi, I’m @CrysisDavid
-- 👀 I’m interested in front end and learn every day.
+- 👀 I’m a full stack dev
-- 🌱 I’m currently learning English and looking for another challenge my native language is Spanish.

 - 📫 How to reach me davidsoliss123@gmail.com